vifo/SublimeTail/README.md

 [Tail](http://goo.gl/Pvbmrz) files in [Sublime Text 2](http://www.sublimetext.com/2) and [Sublime Text 3](http://www.sublimetext.com/3).

 **Attention**: This plugin is currently in development.
 Documentation might not be up-to-date, as well as functionality missing or things simply not working as intended or expected.
+Also for now, you'll have to install this plugin manually via git or from ZIP.

 #### Table of contents